 No Deposit Car Insurance

-Many car insurance providers will allow you to avoid the pain of forking out a lump sum to pay for you cover by instead offering the option of a monthly payment plan.
+Many car insurance providers will allow you to avoid the pain of forking out a lump sum to pay for you cover by opting for a monthly payment plan.

 However, as well as charging interest, most providers will make you pay a deposit of around 20% of the entire policy value up front.

-But there are insurance companies out there who will offer a monthly payment plan without requiring you to pay a deposit up front.
+But there are insurance companies out there who will offer a monthly payment plan with no deposit.

 Spread the Cost of Your Insurance by Paying Monthly

 Car insurance can be costly, with some policies coming with premiums in excess of £1,000.
-Having to come up with this money up front can be difficult, even devastating to some, and so paying monthly can often be a much easier option.
+Having to come up with this money up front can be difficult, and so paying monthly can soften the blow a bit.

-However, most providers will add additional costs to the monthly instalment plan, meaning that you pay for the convenience.
-This generally takes the form of added interest, meaning that by opting to pay monthly you will, almost always, end up paying more than if you paid it all in one go.
+However, most providers will add additional costs that mean you end up paying more in total than you would if you paid it all in one go.

 If you can afford to pay off your premiums up front in one lump sum, then you’ll be getting a better deal.